 |01-JAN-2008||managed by the SCCi.|

 Tumbling Rock Cave is one of the biggest caves in Alabama and one of the most popular wild caves.
-There are numerous groups and operators, outdoor clubs and caving clubs offering spelunking tours to this cave.
+There are numerous groups and operators, outdoor clubs and caving clubs offering cave trekking tours to this cave.
 The cave is managed by the Southeastern Cave Conservancy (SCCi), a member of the NSS.
 Their members have committed enormous amounts of money and time to protect caves.
 One project is the acquisition of Tumbling Rock Cave by means of a lease/purchase agreement.
-A small donation is expected from every visitor, which is used to pay the lease and protect the fee.
+A small donation is expected from every visitor, which is used to pay the lease and protect the cave.
 The SCCi is a non-profit corporation.